nikhil-naidu-980/sentinel-repo/README.md

   7. Remove IAM roles from Terraform state
   8. Run terraform destroy

+  **PS:** This workflow has some limitations while deleting the IAM roles due to the limitation of permissions.
+I've added some workaround steps but it's not fully functional.

 #  Trade-offs and Design Decisions

   **VPC Peering vs Transit Gateway:**